Israel's Netanyahu 'determined' to continue Gaza operation

 He said he is “determined to continue this operation until its aim is met.”

-He spoke shortly after Biden told Netanyahu “that he expected a significant de-escalation today on the path to a ceasefire,” the White House said.
+He spoke shortly after U.S. President Joe Biden told Netanyahu “that he expected a significant de-escalation today on the path to a ceasefire,” the White House said.

-Netanyahu has repeatedly vowed to press ahead with the operation, and his tough response to Biden signaled he had no intentions of stopping.
-In another sign of potential escalation, militants in Lebanon fired a barrage of rockets into northern Israel on Wednesday.
+Netanyahu has repeatedly vowed to press ahead with the operation, and his latest response to Biden signaled he had no intentions of stopping.

-Egyptian negotiators have also been working to halt the fighting, and an Egyptian diplomat said that some of the country’s top officials are waiting for Israel’s response to a cease-fire offer.
+Egyptian negotiators have also been working to halt the fighting, and an Egyptian diplomat said top officials were waiting for Israel’s response to a cease-fire offer.
 The diplomat spoke on condition of anonymity in line with regulations.
-Meanwhile, German Foreign Minister Heiko Maas said he hoped to fly to Israel for talks Thursday with Israelis and Palestinians.
+Meanwhile, German Foreign Minister Heiko Maas said he would fly to the region Thursday for talks with Israelis and Palestinians.

 Earlier in the day, the Israeli military said it was widening its strikes on militant targets in southern Gaza to blunt continuing rocket fire from Hamas.
 At least nine people were killed in the Gaza Strip on Wednesday.